-I've worked at the Open University since 1992 and am now Professor of Astrophysics Education in the Department of Physical Sciences and also Vice President of the Royal Astronomical Society.
+I've worked at the Open University since 1992 and am now Professor of Astrophysics Education in the Department of Physical Sciences.
+I'm a former Vice President of the Royal Astronomical Society.

 My research interests are in various aspects of time domain astrophysics with a current focus on stellar photometry from wide field surveys to investigate close binary stars.
 I carry out research on all sorts of variable stars, including white dwarfs, neutron stars and black holes, and I edit the International Exoplanet Newsletter.
 I am co-lead for the materials and learning objects for the PLATO Education and Public Outreach Coordination Office in support of ESA's mission to discover rocky exoplanets in Earth-like orbits around Sun-like stars.